blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 When this second node connects it will begin to mine blocks.

-The indicated number of premined coins will be deposited into to the wallet of the node that executed ``-gen -genproclimit=$(nproc)``.
+The indicated number of pre-mined coins will be deposited into to the wallet of the node that executed ``-gen -genproclimit=$(nproc)``.

 You can check the contents of the wallet by executing the following command in another terminal: